-Fresh Thyme.
-Substitue fresh thyme with ½ teaspoon dried thyme.
+Fresh Thyme Leaves.
+Substitute fresh thyme with ½ teaspoon dried thyme.

 Boneless Chicken Breasts.
-Can be substituted with boneless chicken thighs or boneless pork chops.
-Bone-in chicken is not recommended because I have not tried it.
+Can be substituted with boneless chicken thighs.

 Swiss Cheese.
 We like the flavor of Swiss cheese in this recipe.
-You can use any kind of cheese that you like.
-Mozzarella and provoline are good options too.
+There are many different kinds of cheese that you can use in this recipe such as mozzarella cheese, provolone cheese or gruyere cheese are good options too.

 White Wine.
 The best wine to use in cooking is a white wine that is crisp and not sweet such as sauvignon blanc or pinot grigio.
 The wine can also be omitted and substituted with ½ cup more broth.

-Onion soup chicken is the perfect candidate to make ahead for meal prepping.
+Chicken onion soup is the perfect candidate to make ahead for meal prepping.
 Here are a few suggestions:

-You can go a few steps further and caramelize the onions and store them in the refrigerator for up to three days ahead of time.
+Caramelize the onions ahead of time and store them in the refrigerator for up to three days.

-When it’s time to serve the chicken, follow the recipe instructions starting with adding the caramelized onions to the pan and brown the chicken with them.
+When it's time to serve the chicken, follow the recipe instructions starting with browning the chicken breasts with the onions.

 This recipe can also be prepared almost completely, up to adding the cheese.
-Once the cooked dish cools off, store it in the refrigerator for up to 3 days ahead.
+Once prepped chicken onion soup is cooled off, store it in the refrigerator for up to 3 days.

 Storing and Using Leftovers